 10. Last-mile Delivery

 Last-mile delivery, also known as last-mile logistics, comprises all operations required to move goods to the end consumer.
 With the widespread use of e-commerce platforms, delivery services are improving day by day.
 Startups develop innovative last-mile delivery solutions to transport an item to its recipient in the quickest way possible.
-Advances in analytics and GPS track shipments in real-time to update the order status to stakeholders.
-Autonomous drones deliver products quickly to any location and are increasingly deployed to deliver medicines and grocery items.
-Robots automate the delivery and provide a way for contactless transport of products.
-They also reduce GHG emissions and pollution, thus offering a sustainable alternative to delivery vehicles.
+Real-time shipment tracking, facilitated by advances in analytics and GPS, keeps stakeholders informed about order status.

 BringAuto enables Robotic Delivery